All articles

 The RuMa Hotel and Residences Book with us

 KL's independent design-boutique answer — a smaller, art-and-craft-led property in the Golden Triangle that trades scale and brand recognition for a more personal, considered stay.
-It won't suit travellers who want the reassurance of a global loyalty programme, but it's the most distinctive address in this tier.
+It trades brand infrastructure for character, and it's the most distinctive address in this tier.

-Insider verdict The pick for travellers who've done the big-brand KL hotels and want something smaller and more design-conscious on a repeat visit — go in expecting boutique-scale service rather than five-star depth, and book directly with us for the same rate plus our own added perks.
+Insider verdict — Still the pick for travellers who've done the big-brand KL hotels and want something smaller and more design-conscious.
+The hard product is starting to wear in places — guests describe it as a hotel that manages its age well rather than one that feels new — so go in expecting boutique-scale service and character over five-star polish, and book directly with us for the same rate plus our own added perks.

 Best for: Design-led independents; a repeat visitor's change of pace